Helping every child conquer maths

 Misconception-led coaching

-Children don't “just get it wrong” - they're often applying a rule in the wrong place or have missed a key concept in an earlier.
+Children don't “just get it wrong” - they're often applying a rule in the wrong place or have missed a key concept in an earlier stage of math.
 We coach with clear explanations, multiple approaches, and checks for understanding, like the child would get if they had a 1:1 sitting beside them.

 Pen-first working out